Difference #3. Independence and dependability.

 Difference #4.
 Expertise.

 Service agencies: Again, service agencies are often great specialists that concentrate on specific services and skills.
-This means that you can hope for good expertise when it comes to consulting and estimating your outsourcing projects.
+This means that you can hope for good expertise when it comes to it consulting and estimating your outsourcing projects.

 However, many service agencies will not provide you with overall expertise of the market or consult you about business opportunities.
 Usually, service agencies have outside business analysts and cannot truly offer you a great deal of help when it comes to issues beyond their specialization.